kolloch/bazel_kotlin/README.md

 2. direnv allow
 3. Follow instructions and run `bazel run //env`

+## First steps

+Run `bazel test //...` to build and test everything in this repo.

 ## Update maven_install.json

 If you made changes to external jars in [MODULE.bazel](./MODULE.bazel):